 Walk along the golden sandy beach with the Dingle Peninsula as a backdrop at the southern end.
 It is especially beautiful on a summer’s day to watch the sun go down below the horizon.
 You can take lovely pictures.

-I believe you can walk north to Ballyheigue Blue Flag Beach. and you only have to leave the sand to cross a river.
-There is a bridge that will help you cross.
+I believe you can walk north to Ballyheigue Blue Flag Beach and you only have to leave the sand to cross a river.
 It is only 5 km away.
 Banna and Ballyheigue beaches are connected together by a footbridge.
 There is 9 km of sand between the 2 beaches.

 Does it have a beach wheelchair?